thinkC/terraform-spotify/README.md

 ## Run authorization server

-Next we will now setup the authorization server that will allow Terraform to interact with spofify.
+Next we will now setup the authorization server that will allow Terraform to interact with spotify.

 ![terraform-spotify](./img/terraform-spotify.PNG)
 **image from https://learn.hashicorp.com/**